1 | Pigeon Point Beach

-Vacationers can find this beach within traveling range from Rodney Bay, four miles (six and a half kilometers) east of the center of Babonneau.
+This beach can be found four miles (six and a half kilometers) east of the center of Babonneau.

 Picturesque Marigot Bay is so pleasing to the eye that it is often used in aerial shots for Hollywood films.
 Along the shores, tourists will find the beaches to be slightly crowded by others hoping to spend time on some of the most beautiful beaches on the island.
 If you're looking for something on the private side, ask a local for their pick.
 Although these beaches will not generally have bathrooms and… more…

-To see a larger map of this area click here.
-Another alternative is to obtain complete info concerning beaches in Marigot Bay by clicking here.
+For an interactive map of this area just click here.
+Alternatively, read additional info concerning beaches in Marigot Bay by going to this page.

 1 | Anse Louvert